igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 endpoints shared the same service method to execute incoming requests.

-And given that the `findForDateRange` method was implemented using the `@Lock(LockModeType.PESSIMISTIC_READ)` annotation, concurrent requests to the `getVacantDates` and `addBooking` endpoints may fail due to the `CannotAcquireLockException` that occurs when a transaction cannot obtain a pessimistic lock.
+And given that the `findForDateRange` method was implemented using the `@Lock(LockModeType.PESSIMISTIC_READ)` annotation, concurrent requests to the `getVacantDates` and `addBooking` endpoints could fail due to the `CannotAcquireLockException` that occurs when a transaction cannot obtain a pessimistic lock.

 The solution to this problem is to have two different methods for finding bookings for the date range in the **BookingRepository** class, one without any locking mechanism used by the `getVacantDates` endpoint and the other with pessimistic locking for the `addBooking` endpoint.
-In addition, the `LockModeType` value for the new method with pessimistic locking was updated to the `PESSIMISTIC_WRITE` to acquire an exclusive lock because when using the `PESSIMISTIC_READ` on a transaction initiated by the `createBooking` method in the **BookingServiceImpl** class, JPA will implicitly convert the pessimistic read lock to an exclusive lock, `PESSIMISTIC_WRITE` or `PESSIMISTIC_FORCE_INCREMENT`, when a new `Booking` entity is flushed to the database.
+In addition, the `LockModeType` value for the new method with pessimistic locking was upgraded to the `PESSIMISTIC_WRITE` to acquire an exclusive lock because when using the `PESSIMISTIC_READ` on a transaction initiated by the `createBooking` method in the **BookingServiceImpl** class, JPA will implicitly convert the pessimistic read lock to an exclusive lock, `PESSIMISTIC_WRITE` or `PESSIMISTIC_FORCE_INCREMENT`, when a new `Booking` entity is flushed to the database.